 ... to account for a certain item under NAIC SAP

 As the SSAPs represent the highest level of NAIC statutory authority, readers should begin their search there.
 The Index to SSAPs is a useful tool to identify which SSAP(s) address the issue.
 Once the pertinent SSAP has been identified, it can be used to locate other documents that may also address the issue.
-On the SSAP cover page, readers will be referred to other SSAPs if there have been substantive changes made to it or INTs if there have been interpretations of the SSAP.
+On the SSAP cover page, readers will be referred to other SSAPs if there have been conceptual changes made to it or INTs if there have been interpretations of the SSAP.
 Within the body of the SSAP, readers may be referred to Appendix A or C for further guidance.
 There is a reference located at the end of each SSAP to issue paper(s) used in the development of the SSAP.
 The DISCUSSION section of the issue paper provides documentation supporting the conclusions reached in the SSAP.
 As supported by the statutory hierarchy, readers should only utilize the issue papers as support to the SSAP as they ARE NOT authoritative.
 The Statutory Hierarchy contains a detailed listing of levels of authoritative literature.

 Below is an illustration of the revisions to SSAP No. 32.
 Similar revisions will be made to the SSAPs noted in the chart of expected revisions on the following pages: